webignition/bas-spec/docs/includes/syntax/test/page-model.rst

         <string>

     import-path:
-        <string>, a path to the file to import, relative to the location of the suite
+        <string>, a path to the file to import, relative to the location of the test

-    test-name:
+    step-name:
         <string>

     element-name: